srobo/docs/competition-simulator/index.md

 #### Python Version

 You will also need Python installed.
-Additional external libraries are not supported.

 | Platform | Supported Python Version |
 |----------|--------------------------|